Syntax- and Compilation-Preserving Evasion of LLM Vulnerability Detectors: Results

 \subsection{Main Results: Overall Attack Effectiveness}

-\textbf{One would expect that a detector achieving 70\% clean accuracy provides reliable security coverage for the vulnerabilities it identifies.} Our evaluation reveals the opposite: across all models except GPT-5-mini, over 87\% of correctly detected vulnerabilities can be flipped to false negatives using only semantics-preserving edits (Figure~\ref{fig:overall_dashboard}).
-CodeAstra, despite correctly flagging 3,454 vulnerabilities on clean inputs, maintains robust detection for only 4 functions under on-target attacks (CR = 0.12\%), a 99.88\% collapse in detection integrity.
+One would expect that a detector achieving 70\% clean accuracy provides reliable security coverage for the vulnerabilities it identifies.
+Our evaluation reveals the opposite: across all models except GPT-5-mini, over 87\% of correctly detected vulnerabilities can be flipped to false negatives using only syntax-preserving edits (Tree-sitter-validated; compilation-preserving for comment, preprocessor, and dead-branch carriers and 90.9\%-preserving for identifier substitution on the compilable subset; Table~\ref{tab:main_summary}).
+CodeAstra, despite correctly flagging 3,454 vulnerabilities on clean inputs, maintains detection for only 4 functions under on-target attacks (CR = 0.12\%), a 99.88\% reduction in integrity.